 - David Cameron backs a review of EU free movement laws to curb migration and says he would be prepared to veto a new EU budget to prevent "massive" increases

 - Extension of the council tax freeze for the third year in succession

 - A cap of inflation plus 1% on rises in regulated rail fares

-- Foreign Secretary William Hague criticises Ed Miliband's claim that Labour are now the one nation party telling him "you are no Benjamin Disraeli"
+- Foreign Secretary William Hague criticises Ed Miliband's claim that Labour are now the one nation party telling him

 - Dozens of phone-hacking victims write to Mr Cameron urging him to keep an "open mind" on recommendations the Leveson inquiry might make

 - Defence Secretary Philip Hammond warns Lib Dems seeking a cheaper alternatives to replacing Trident nuclear missiles that the Conservatives will not compromise